adam-jb/py_education/main.md

 ## Memoryviews

+memoryview = object that allows you to access the memory of an object's data buffer directly, without creating a new object.

 The buffer protocol is a way for Python objects to expose their memory as a contiguous block of bytes that can be accessed and modified using the memoryview class